 Temporary Protected Status (TPS) is a critical humanitarian tool that protects foreign nationals residing in the United States from deportation when conditions in their home countries make it unsafe to return.

-TPS made headlines when the Trump administration revoked 18-month extensions of TPS for people from and and announced that it would let protections for expire.
-However, a March 31, 2025, has temporarily blocked the revocation of TPS for Venezuelans, maintaining their protections through October 2, 2026.
-These policy changes鈥攁nd the legal challenges that follow鈥攚ill affect of people who rely on TPS to remain safely and legally in the United States.
+TPS has been making headlines as the Trump administration has moved forward in ending protections for people from , , , , , and .
+These policy changes鈥攁nd the legal challenges that follow鈥攚ill affect hundreds of thousands of people who rely on TPS to remain safely and legally in the United States.

 Get the facts on TPS and what it means for people who cannot return to their home countries due to safety concerns.